dotnet/docs/docs/core/extensions/logging-library-authors.md

 ## Prefer source-generated logging

 Wherever your library code relies on logging APIs, for example, the `ILogger` interface, consider using source-generated logging where possible.
-As a general rule, when calling any of the following extension methods you should ensure that the corresponding `LogLevel` is enabled:
+As a general rule, when calling any of the following extension methods, you should ensure that the corresponding `LogLevel` is enabled:

 - <xref:Microsoft.Extensions.Logging.LoggerExtensions.LogCritical%2A>
 - <xref:Microsoft.Extensions.Logging.LoggerExtensions.LogDebug%2A>